 Here at alldayPA, we’re passionate about helping businesses of all sizes, including small businesses, across multiple industries.
 By outsourcing your customer service to us and letting professionals deal with your customer interactions, you can really maximise your growth.
 Playing a part in the growth of small businesses is something we love, and we’re always keen to see how businesses and sectors are growing in our city of Manchester and across the North West.
 So, we set our data analysts the task of analysing the business landscape in the North West, in terms of small business growth within cities and towns, and the growth of sectors more generally.
 In this blog, we’ll detail our findings and the ways that we can help small businesses to excel in their industries!

 To draw our conclusions, we gathered our data from different datasets on the Office for National Statistics.
 We then categorised and organised our data in a way that allowed us to analyse the growth in the total number of businesses across the North West from 2020 to 2021, as well as specific industry growth, and the number of businesses per borough in the North West.

 Using this approach and data, we found that Manchester leads the way when it comes to business growth, and the transport and storage sector (including postal) experienced the most growth as a sector from 2020 to 2021.
 Now, we’ll delve deeper into these findings, what they mean, and the potential reasons for these findings.

 If you’re a small business looking to grow for the remainder of 2021 and beyond, we’d love to give you a helping hand!
-You can find out more about our packages online, or if you have any questions that you’d like to ask, then a member of our team would be happy to chat – just give us a call on 0345 056 8888 any time between 9am and 6pm on weekdays.
+You can find out more about our packages online, or if you have any questions that you’d like to ask, then a member of our team would be happy to chat – just give us a call any time between 9am and 6pm on weekdays.
 For now though, let’s explore our findings and what it means for sectors across Manchester and the North West!